 The Laboratory's environmental aspects have not drastically changed over the past several years, and with the integration of the EMS into the Laboratory's Integrated Safety Management System (ISMS) there are mechanisms in place to detect new environmental aspects and impacts.
 The Laboratory has an Environmental Management System Steering Committee that consists of researchers, safety personnel, facilities personnel, and transportation and procurement personnel.
-The committee has been instrumental in developing new training aids to promote and maintain the Laboratory's EMS.
-This committee is tasked with recommending energy savings goals and the prevention of pollution for the Laboratory.
-The recommendations are tracked in the Ames Laboratory Corrective Action Tracking System - ALCATS.
+This committee is tasked with recommending targets and objectives to the Laboratory's Executive Council.
+These recommendations help meet DOE sustainability goals and other Laboratory EMS goals.
+Approved recommendations are tracked in the Ames Laboratory Corrective Action Tracking System - ALCATS for completion.